 September "Simmerings"

+I don't know if the title is in the right grammatical form but I'm trying to catch up.
+We're almost to the month's halfway point and I hadn't updated the blog in a while.
+Since the latter part of last month, work has been a bear, trying to keep up with the demands from our campus departments.
+Life's been pretty fast pace and once school started, the traffic has been horrendous.
 I've taken to driving a different route to and from work just to avoid the ever growing list of traffic lights.
 We used to have about twelve traffic lights to pass through to get to campus, now that list has just grown to twenty-two traffic lights.
 Well, you have to deal with the lights, deal with the "happy valley driving mentality," and the every popular wild life (aka, pedestrians0, it makes my travel time so exciting.

 That last item is sometimes the worst of all, especially on campus.
 Of course the law says that if a pedestrian is in the cross walk, they are protected by the celestial law, the Utah Traffic Code.
 However, some will push the letter and limits of the law to mean that they can access the sacred "cross-walk" at any time no matter if traffic is flowing through it, and no matter what color the traffic lights are, as though they have a protective force field shielding them from the onslaught of a typical Detroit made vehicle, equipped with chrome plated bumpers, or plastic painted to look like metal bumpers, etc.